- Facts to Know

 Are women at greater risk for a stroke?

-In 2006, women accounted for 60.2 percent of stroke deaths.
-And of every10 deaths from stroke, four occur in men and six occur in women.
-This is because the average life expectancy for women is greater than for men, and the highest rates for stroke are in the oldest age groups .
+Women account for more strokes and stroke deaths than men.
+This is because the average life expectancy for women is greater than for men, and the highest rates for stroke are in the oldest age groups.
 Moreover, pregnancy, childbirth (particularly the postpartum period) and menopause are added risk factors.

 What are the symptoms of a stroke?